jaydeepc/vul_feedback_app/README.md

 * This app can be used to demonstrate the following vulnerabilities:
 	* SQL Injection
-	* XSS - Reflective and Persistant
+	* XSS - Reflective and Persistent
 	* Path Traversal

 # Business Details